atanughosh01/Network-Simulations/ErrorDetection/README.md

 # ErrorDetection

-SourceCode and detailed report on error detection techniques using VRC, LRC, CheckSum and CRC algorithms
+SourceCode of error detection techniques using VRC, LRC, CheckSum and CRC algorithms